2016 Summer Camp Staff

 Jennifer Luck (Director of Education & Outreach)

-Brian C. Fahey (Associate Director of Education & Outreach)
+Brian C. Fahey (Associate Director of Education and Outreach / Summer Camp Director)

-Jessica Evans is the newest addition to the Paramount’s Education and Outreach team.
+Jessica Evans is a full-time member of the Paramount’s Education & Outreach team.
 She graduated from the University of Texas, in 2009, with a Bachelor of Fine Arts with a focus on Theatre Studies and a K-12 teaching certification.
 Since then, Jessica has utilized her teaching skills in classrooms all across central and south Texas.
 Jessica spent a year as a teaching artist for Creative Action, focusing on bringing arts-enrichment to after-school programs in Manor, Round Rock, and Del Valle.
 She went on to spend five years directing/ co-directing middle school theatre programs in both Pflugerville and San Antonio.
-In August of 2015, Jessica decided to take her passion for fine arts education to the next level, by signing on as the new Education and Outreach Associate for the Paramount Theatre!
+In August of 2015, Jessica decided to take her passion for fine arts education to the next level, by signing on full-time with the Paramount Theatre!
 She heads up the Student Matinee & Discovery Series programs, in addition to devoting her summers to all of our amazing camps!
-This summer she will be co-directing the Youth Theatre Company’s biggest production, yet.
-She will also be directing one of our Camp Paramount sessions.
+This summer she will be directing Camp Paramount 1, teaching Tech at our very first remote Story Wrangler camp in North Austin, enhancing campers’ acting abilities and creative drama skills at Camp Paramount South, and choreographing this year’s roboARTS Camp.
 Jessica couldn’t be more excited to kick off another great summer with our campers!

 Gale Valley is from the state of Michigan and received a BS from Michigan State University’s College of Education and an MS from the University of Delaware.
 Prior to joining the Paramount Academy for the Arts in November 2014, Gale coached women’s college basketball for 30 years including stops at Duke University and the University of Texas.
 While at Duke, the team enjoyed tremendous success playing in four Final Fours.
 Gale grew up in a family dedicated to education as her father was a teacher and administrator and her mother was a teacher.
 One of Gale’s favorite quotes is: “Tell me and I forget, teach me and I may remember, involve me and I learn.” ― Benjamin Franklin.
 She is happy to be involved in the Paramount Academy of the Arts that makes a difference in the lives of the youth of Austin.